sahilcool-nsut/MongoDB-Stack-Tracing-Tool/stackReport/README-StackReport.md

  > Sample Command
  >
  > sudo eu-stack -p PID > stack.txt
- >
- > Can also use the output of the live stack tracing script in this repository (run it in -s mode)
- >
  - **Single iteration of top command**  (Optional)
  > Sample Command
  >